ucsb-cs184-f24/team04-GOLDTracker/team/sprint02/sec03.md

 ## **Karsten Lansing:**
 #### **I DID**
-- Finished most/all wishlist page functionality
+- Completed most of the wishlist page functionality

 #### **I WILL DO**
-- Will make a proper pull request
+- Will finish wishlist page

 #### **BLOCKERS**
 - N/A